SiliconLabs/zipgateway/README.md

 ./helper.mk
 ```

-For the record, dependencies are listed in helper.mk,
+For the record, dependencies are listed in helper.mk and the
 compilation relies on cmake using standard directives:

 ```sh